Mongo Library Storage

 An example call would be:

 or other test calls.
 The reason is that the tests require a running MongoDB and S3 instance and thus need more extensive setup.
-To manually execute the tests call npm run test:db
+To manually execute the tests call npm run test:h5p-mongos3

 .

-To quickly get a functioning MongoDB instance, you can use the Docker Compose file in the scripts directory like this (you obviously must install Docker and Docker Compose first):
+To quickly get a functioning MongoDB instance, you can use the like this (you obviously must install and first):